Napatji/Napatji/README.md

 ### Hi there 👋
+Hi!
+My name is Phukhao, I'm learning to be a Front-end Developer!
 <!--
 **Napatji/Napatji** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.